-The focus of this conference will be the biophysics of the mitotic spindle, with emphasis on self-organization and forces in the spindle over different biological contexts.
+This conference will focus on the biomechanics of the mitotic and meiotic spindle in a range of biological contexts, across the evolutionary tree, and in both health and disease, including cancer.
 Our goal is to bring together scientists working on cell biology and quantitative imaging of the spindle, in vitro reconstitution of spindle subsystems, and theoretical models that link these experiments to provide new insights.
 The last three conferences on the same topic had great success, with many outstanding speakers who gave inspiring talks and ample opportunity for discussions and interdisciplinary exchange.

 Previous editions of the conference: